Subliminal Advertising

 Creativity and Subliminal Advertising

-In 2008, a group of participants were given the task of coming up with uses for a brick.
+In 2008, a group of participants were tasked with coming up with uses for a brick.
 Before completing the task, they were “subliminally primed.”
-Rather than receiving direct orders from the researchers that told them to buy the brick or eat the brick, the participants saw company logos.
+Rather than receiving direct orders from the researchers telling them to buy or eat the brick, the participants saw company logos.
 They were exposed to logos like Apple’s, back when the logo was rainbow and included the words “Think Different.”
 Other participants were exposed to Disney’s logo, Intel’s logo, or E!’s logo.

 Researchers then observed how the participants completed the task.
-As it turns out, the participants who were “primed” with Apple’s logo were more likely to come up with creative and “different” responses.
+As it turns out, the " primed " participants with Apple’s logo were likelier to create creative and “different” responses.

 George W. Bush’s Subliminal Advertising

 Take this classic example of “subliminal” messaging.
 In 2000, George W. Bush’s campaign ran an attack ad that discussed Al Gore’s healthcare policies.
-Text on screen appears that says, “The Gore Prescription Plan: Bureaucrats decide.”
+The screen text says, “The Gore Prescription Plan: Bureaucrats decide.”

 The campaign was accused of subliminal messaging.
 Before the full word of “Bureaucrats” appears on screen, “RATS” appears.
-It took a while for viewers to notice it – after all, the word “rats” only appears for 1/30th of a second.
-But I can guarantee you that if you watch the ad now, you’ll know what I’m talking about.
+It took a while for viewers to notice it - after all, the word “rats” only appears for 1/30th of a second.
+But I can guarantee you that you’ll know what I’m talking about if you watch the ad now.

 subliminal advertising

-When we focus our attention on something or wait for something to appear on screen, we are more likely to see it.
-(Of course, if you’ve watched my videos on Change Blindness or Inattentional Blindness, you know that this can be manipulated and our brains can always miss things.)
+We are likelier to see it when we focus on something or wait for it to appear on screen.
+(Of course, if you’ve watched my videos on Change Blindness or Inattentional Blindness, you know this can be manipulated, and our brains can always miss things.)

 Of course, when Bush’s ads were first running, people weren’t looking out for the word “rats.”
-It’s possible to recognize stimuli without focusing on it or paying attention.
+It’s possible to recognize stimuli without focusing on them or paying attention.
 But what does that say for our behavior?
-Can we fail to see the word “thirsty” but still reach for a glass of water?
+Can we not see the word “thirsty” but still reach for a glass of water?

 Conditions In Which Subliminal Messages Work

 I chose the word “thirsty” for a reason.
 A few studies have been done on subliminal advertising and drink choices.
-The words flashed on a screen have either prompted participants to choose a certain drink or just to drink more.
+The words flashed on a screen prompted participants to choose a certain drink or drink more.

 Similar Behavior Goals

 There are two conditions in which subliminal advertising may work.
-The first condition is that the viewer, participant, etc. must already be aligned with the goals of the researchers.
+The first condition is that the viewer, participant, etc., must already be aligned with the researchers' goals.
 If someone is already thinking about choosing a number, then subliminal messaging may prompt them to pick a certain number.
 If someone is thirsty, then subliminal messages about hydration, drinking, or specific soda brands may be effective.
 But if the subliminal messaging is completely “random,” it won’t work.

 Vicary’s experiment could have worked – if the viewers were already thinking about what snacks they wanted to buy after the movie.
 But most likely, it wouldn’t have worked anyway.
 There is a second condition that makes subliminal messaging effective.
 This condition has to do with timing.